 He is a little man, dressed all in black, shivering on a wet and cold street corner.
-It is 37 degrees and raining hard, puddles of blackened half-melted snow marking the vestigial remains of winter.
+It is 37 degrees and raining hard.
+Puddles of blackened half-melted snow mark the vestigial remains of winter.
 His sparse wiry facial hair and vaguely Asiatic features mark him as an American Indian.
 Native American.
 Indigenous.
 First Nations, as the Canadians about sixty miles to the north say.
-He stands at the busy intersection, clutching a hand-written cardboard sign with letters scrawled in black Sharpie announcing his plight: “Homeless, God Bless.”
+He stands beside a busy intersection, clutching a hand-written cardboard sign with letters scrawled in black Sharpie announcing his plight: “Homeless, God Bless.”
 Continue reading “A Five Dollar Blessing”

 There’s beauty in this world, if we choose to see it.
 It surrounds us, sneaks up on us like a stalking mugger, jumps out at us from behind buildings, lurks around corners.

 This morning, as I exited Union Station, the sky took my breath away.
 The Capitol dome loomed a few blocks away, framed by a sky that displayed all the colors of a Crayola box.
 Not the cheap little 8 crayon box that I had as a kid, either, but the one that the kids from wealthy families had, with 64 colors and a built-in sharpener in the back.